swcarpentry/r-novice-gapminder-es/_episodes_es/05-data-structures-part2.md

 ~~~
 {: .output}

-Volvamos a asignar el *output* a `cats`, así nuestros cambios son permanentes:
+Volvamos a asignar el *output* a `cats`, asÃ­ nuestros cambios son permanentes:

 ~~~